 Quakers were at the forefront of the movement to boycott goods produced by slave labour.
-In England they were very active in the boycott of sugar from the West Indies.
-The "Free Produce Movement" was promininent in America.
-It was hoped that these actions would make people realise that slavery should be abolished.
+In Britain they were active in the boycott of sugar from the West Indies.
+The "Free Produce Movement" was prominent in America.

 British Quakers in Parliament in the Nineteenth Century

-Quakers were able to enter Parliament from 1832, and in the rest of the nineteenth century there was a disproportionally large number of Quaker MPs They all defended their convictions concerning social issues vigorously but were not always popular with their fellow Members of Parliament.
+Quakers were able to enter Parliament from 1832, and in the rest of the century there was a disproportionally large number of Quaker MPs.
+They were vigorous campaigners on social issues, and were not always popular with their fellow MPs.

 Cyrus Pringle (1838 - 1911) was a Quaker botanist for most of his adult life.
 However as a young man he was caught up in the American Civil War, and refused to fight because of his Quaker principles.
 He suffered greatly for this.